SourcePot/datapool/README.md

 ## Hosting the web-application

 ### Requirements
-This software is designed to run on a server, i.e. the user interface is the web browser.
+This software is designed to run on a web server, i.e. the user interface is the web browser.
 It requires **PHP 8+** and a **database**.
 Depending on the application requirements access to an email account might be required.

 ### Installation
 For the installation and creation of the first user account please refer to the video below.